kncept-oauth/oauth2-service/README.md

 You can of course fork the repo for yourself. if you do any bugfixes, submit a patch :)

-Otherwise, the github workflow will need configuration (AWS keys, as above), and will deploy to a default (random) URL.
+Otherwise, the github workflow will need configuration (AWS keys as secrets, control values as variables, as above), and will deploy on commits to master.
-You can see the URL in the outputs of the Cloudformation stack in the AWS console.